bessagroup/CRATE/docs/source/index.rst

 - **Step 3: (Execution) Run CRATE simulator.**

-    * The third step consists in running CRATE to perform the numerical simulation;
+    * The third step is to run CRATE to perform the numerical simulation;

     * Running CRATE is a single-liner as illustrated in the following Python (pseudo-)script: